 Tolls

-Tolls is also something we have spent a lot more on since coming to Italy.
-We didn’t use any toll roads at all in France but have been using them a lot more often in Italy because for some journeys they save hours and hours of driving time.
+Tolls is also something we have spent a lot more on since coming to visit Italy.
+We didn’t use any toll roads at all in France but used them a lot more often in Italy because for some journeys they save hours and hours of driving time.

 When you are travelling and driving as much as we are, some days you just want to save hours where you can.